If you want a job in technology, Baltimore has options for you.

-We have a full list of them below, but if you want the best chance to meet representatives of them all, you’ll want to come next week.
+We have a full list of them below, but if you want the best chance to meet these organizations, you’ll want to come next week.

 Companies that will be represented include: